-Samuel Ochien'g Ong'ou empties the slurry pit from his zero-grazing qoat unit.
-He will add it to the soil as liquid fertilizer.
+Samuel Ochien'g Ong'ou empties the slurry pit from his zerograzing goat unit.
+He will add it to the soil as liquid fertiliser.

-Farmers described improvements in soil fertility after adopting push-pull in every district in Kenya, Uganda and Tanzania where interviews were carried out for this report.
-The words of Nactical Kutayi in Vihiga district sum up the comments of many.
+Farmers described improvements in soil fertility after adopting push-pull in every part in Kenya, Tanzania and Uganda where interviews were carried out for this report.
+The words of Nactical Kutayi in Vihiga County sum up the comments of many.
 "Since push-pull, there has been a big difference in the soil: it is soft, moist, dark and fertile.
 I no longer use any inputs except farmyard manure."

 Desmodium is the key to this positive impact on soil fertility.
-As well as fixing nitrogen, conserving moisture and preventing erosion, its leaves contribute to soil organic matter.
+As well as fixing nitrogen, improving carbon, conserving moisture and preventing erosion, its leaves contribute to soil organic matter.
 As Alan Metho says, "The soil in my push-pull plots is ever soft and it is as if it is full of farmyard manure.
 This is because of the leaves of the desmodium."

-Although push-pull can improve the soil of those who do not own livestock, when incorporated into an integrated crop-livestock system its positive effects on soil fertility are manifested fully, as shown in Case Study 5.
-Feeding desmodium, Napier and Brachiaria to livestock and returning some of their manure to the soil recycles some of the nutrients taken from the soil by cultivation.
+Although push-pull can improve the soil of those who do not own livestock, when incorporated into an integrated crop-livestock system its positive effects on soil fertility are manifested fully, as shown in Case Study 6.
+Feeding desmodium, Napier and brachiaria to livestock and returning some of their manure to the soil recycles some of the nutrients taken from the soil by cultivation.